 Pro Tip: The online services we shared above are great, but they take a cut.
 Do the extra work to build your own client list.
 You’ll make more money.

 Are you good at building websites?
-Web development jobs hiring teens will want to see your work.
+There are tons of teen part-time jobs you can find here.
+But hiring managers will want to see your work.
 Check out our guide: How to Make a Personal Website That Helps You Find a Job

 Best Online Jobs for Teens [+ List of Highest Paying Online Teen Jobs]